zzzprojects/EntityFramework-Extensions/README.md

 ```

 ##### Maintainability
-Bulk Operation uses directly the Entity Framework Model.
-Even if you change column name or change inheritance (TPC, TPH, TPT), Bulk operation will continue to work as expected.
+Bulk Operation directly uses the Entity Framework Model.
+Even if you change column name or change inheritance (TPC, TPH, TPT), Bulk Operation will continue to work as expected.

 ## Custom Key
 ##### Problem